 Can foreigners get liposuction in Japan?

 Yes, tourist visa is fine.
-Plan 7–14 days minimum.
+Plan at least 14 days: consultation, surgery, recovery, and follow-up.
 Bring translated medical history and reference photos.
 Compression garment worn for 2–4 weeks.
+Long-haul flights in the first 14 days raise DVT/PE risk.

 How long is recovery?

 Walk same day.
 Peak swelling days 3–5.
-Fly home after 7–10 days.
+Most surgeons recommend waiting at least 14 days before long-haul flights to reduce DVT/PE risk (longer for large-volume cases).
 Final results at 3–6 months.
 Bruising fades in 2–3 weeks.

 Is it safe?